AdaCore/training_material/courses/spark_for_ada_programmers/7_specification_language.rst

      if X in 'A' | 'B' | 'C' then

-* Also allowed for opposite membership test: `if X not in ...`
+* Also allowed for opposite membership test: :ada:`if X not in ...`

 ========================
 Quantified Expressions